-- The honors thesis must be submitted to both the thesis adviser and the Public Policy Program office.
+- The honors thesis must be submitted to both the thesis advisor and the Public Policy Program office.
 In order to be considered for University and department awards, the final thesis must be submitted to the program office no later than the third Wednesday in May in both printed and electronic forms.
 All other theses must be submitted by the last Friday in May in both printed and electronic forms.

 Students who intend to pursue honors work should plan their academic schedules so that most of the core courses are completed before the beginning of the senior year, and all of the core and concentration courses are completed by the end of Winter Quarter of senior year.
 This scheduling gives students both the time and the necessary course background to complete their honors thesis during Spring Quarter.
-In addition, prospective honors students are encouraged to enroll in PUBLPOL 197, Junior Honors Seminar, during Winter or Spring Quarter; this course focuses on developing a research plan and the research skills necessary to complete an honors thesis.
+In addition, prospective honors students are encouraged to enroll in PUBLPOL 197, Junior Honors Seminar, during Winter or Spring Quarter.
+This course focuses on developing a research plan and the research skills necessary to complete an honors thesis.

 To apply for honors, a student must submit a completed application to the Public Policy Program office with a brief description of the thesis.
-Applications are found online (http://publicpolicy.stanford.edu/undergraduate/honors) or in the program office.
-The student must obtain the sponsorship of a faculty member who approves the thesis description and agrees to serve as a thesis adviser.
-Students intending to write a thesis involving more than one discipline may wish to have two advisers, at least one of whom is affiliated with the Public Policy Program.
+Applications are found online or in the program office.
+The student must obtain the sponsorship of a faculty member who approves the thesis description and agrees to serve as a thesis advisor.
+Students intending to write a thesis involving more than one discipline may wish to have two advisors, at least one of whom is affiliated with the Public Policy Program.